Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Watermelon

 Refreshing watermelon is one of the best fruits to give your dog.
-This low-calorie fruit is 92% water, so it's a great way to keep your dog hydrated, and it's also rich in potassium and contains vitamin A, B-6 and C. To prepare it, remove the rind and all of the seeds, then cut it up into chunks or or freeze it for a refreshing treat on a hot summer day.
+This low-calorie fruit is 92% water, so it's a great way to keep your dog hydrated.
+It's also rich in potassium and contains vitamins A, B-6 and C. To prepare it, remove the rind and all the seeds, then cut it into chunks or freeze it for a refreshing treat on a hot summer day.

 Cantaloupe

-A bite of cantaloupe contains vitamin A and C, plus potassium, niacin, folate and beta-carotene.
-And just like watermelon, cantaloupe is a nice hydrator (89% of the fruit is water).
-Just remember to remove the rind and the seeds whenever you want to give your dog a little cantaloupe treat.
+A bite of cantaloupe contains vitamins A and C, plus potassium, niacin, folate and beta-carotene.
+And just like watermelon, cantaloupe is an excellent hydrator (89% of the fruit is water).
+Just remember to remove the rind and seeds whenever you want to treat your dog to cantaloupe.

 Strawberries

-Much like blueberries, strawberries are a good source of vitamin C, fiber, manganese, folate, potassium and magnesium.
-Your dog may also get whiter teeth thanks to a teeth-whitening enzyme in the fruit called malic acid.
-To prepare strawberry snacks, wash and remove the core, and cut into bite-sized pieces.
+Like blueberries, strawberries are a good source of vitamin C, fiber, manganese, folate, potassium and magnesium.
+Your dog may also get whiter teeth thanks to malic acid, a teeth-whitening enzyme in the fruit.
+To prepare strawberry snacks, wash and remove the core and cut them into bite-sized pieces.

 Cranberries